actuallymentor/battery/README.md

 1. `electronjs.org` hosts the update server for the GUI

 All urls are called over `https` and so not leak data.
 Unidentified Analytics keeps track of unique ip addresses that open the app, but nothing else.

+### What distinguishes this project from Optimized Charging?

+Optimized Charging, a feature that is built into MacOS, aims to ensure the longevity and health of your battery.
+It does so by "delaying charging the battery past 80% when it predicts that you’ll be plugged in for an extended period of time, and aims to charge the battery before you unplug," as explained in Apple's user guide.

+Additionally, Optimized Charging uses machine learning to decide when the battery should be held at 80%, and when it should become fully charged.
+If your Mac is not plugged in on a regular schedule, optimized charging will not work as intended.

+This app is a similar alternative to Optimized Charging, giving the user control over when it is activated, what percentage the battery should be held at, and more.

 ### How do I support this project?